Types of Breast Cancer

 5. Papillary Carcinoma

 Papillary carcinoma has small, finger-like projections and typically has a well-defined border.
-Doctors refer to it as micropapillary if there are very small cells.
+Breast cancer doctors refer to it as micropapillary if there are very small cells.
 Older, postmenopausal women often receive a diagnosis of these tumors.
 You’ll see ductal carcinoma in situ in most invasive papillary carcinoma cases.

 6. Cribriform Carcinoma